coder/docs/guides/customization/gpg-forwarding.md

 "git.enableCommitSigning": true
 ```

+## Working with a Yubikey or other smart card

+The Yubikey configurations required to make GPG work with the local machine
+are all that is necessary to use it as a smart card.
+The pinentry prompt from
+the prior examples needs to be given the Yubikey's pin number rather than the
+private key passphrase.

+As soon as the cryptogrpahic action is complete, removing the Yubikey from the
+usb port prevents any additional cryptographic actions from happening through
+the GPG forwarding socket.

 ## Security considerations

 Anytime a private key is used, there is some exposure to the systems that are